Hops and Hypocrisy: Brewdog’s Controversial Struggle for Sustainability

 Fact or Fiction?

 Is the Lost Forest capable of sequestering up to 550,000 tonnes of carbon dioxide each year?
 No. BrewDog was pulled up on this exaggerated figure and was quick to admit their wrongdoing.
 BrewDog turned around and stated that the Lost Forest was capable of sequestering up to 1 million tonnes of carbon dioxide…over the next 100 years (Ibid).
-For a company championing their caron-negative achievements, this is a cause for concern.
+For a company championing their carbon-negative achievements, this is a cause for concern.

 Is the Lost Forest over 50 km sq and Scotland’s largest forest?
 No, and far from it.
 The Lost Forest is smaller than promised, it is 37 km sq.
 Scotland’s largest forest is Galloway Forest Park, which is over 770 km sq – well over 10x what was promised (Visit Scotland, 2024).
 BrewDog, on paper, makes their environmental commitments seem legitimate and progressive – the reality is, in fact, much different.